alexpilugin/ap-vue3-composition-api-covid/README.md

 Also this web app uses [moment.js](https://momentjs.com) for Date formating and it fetches data from [COVID 19 API](https://covid19api.com)

+If you want to see more information in details, you can visit [https://www.domo.com/covid19/daily-pulse/](https://www.domo.com/covid19/daily-pulse/) or any other resource.

+I used demographic data about current world population from [https://worldpopulationreview.com](https://worldpopulationreview.com)

 ## Project setup

 ```